pyrsmk/qwest/README.md

 - `map()` : define your hown HTTP request
 - `sync` request now need to call `.send()` after your promises
 - the `before` function is now a parameter of the qwest call and not a promise anymore
-- promise's return values do not chain anymore (and it shouldn't have)
 - depends on [PinkySwear](https://github.com/timjansen/pinkyswear.js) for a better Promises/A+ integration
 - depends on [jquery-param](https://github.com/knowledgecode/jquery-param) for a better POST data building